 Ampyra sales picking up.
 Earnings of $0.33 per share surpassed the

-Zacks Consensus Estimate of $0.04 by a wide margin and the year-ago
+Zacks Consensus Estimate of $0.15 and the year-ago earnings of

-surpassing the Zacks Consensus Estimate of $95 million.
-We expect
+Zacks Consensus Estimate of $111 million.
+We expect Acorda to

-Acorda to expand its pipeline and product portfolio through
+expand its pipeline and product portfolio through in-licensing

-in-licensing deals and product acquisitions.
-While we are positive
+deals and product acquisitions.
+While we are positive on the

-on the company's plans to reprioritize its pipeline, the CRL for
+company's plans to reprioritize its pipeline and we remain

-versions of Ampyra.
+company.
 We remain Neutral on the stock.
-Investor focus
+Investor focus will remain

 Ardsley, NY based Acorda Therapeutics, Inc. is a